inkVerb/VIP/README.md

 ### 1. Universal: web server, desktop, Android — All open source!
 All the same language!
 Linux is the most-used webserver operating system in the world, with no near rivals.
 It's desktop market share grows every year!
 Linux is free and secure, for web servers, desktops, and Android.
-The Linux language is the same everywhere; learn all devices; learn only once!
+The Linux language is the same everywhere.
+Learn all devices; learn what is secure; learn what is free; learn only once!

 ### 2. Ultra Simple — Better preparation to learn other languages!
 The Linux "Shell/BASH" language is simpler than other languages, but shares many universal concepts of code.